 Subsiding stigmas: the rise of trades over traditional college

-A growing number of young folks are ditching traditional university educations — both out of a price-tag fatigue as well as a visibly shifting value in its ability to provide good job prospects.
+A growing number of young folks are ditching traditional university educations — both out of price-tag fatigue as well as a visibly shifting value in its ability to provide good job prospects.

 For decades, a stigma around blue-collar work has been embedded in our education systems.
 Wall Street Journal Reporter Te-Ping Chen told CBS News, that vocational education has long been viewed as a path “for kids who are the troublemakers, or kids who aren’t necessarily academically ‘on track.’”